Avinash-ml07/project/README.md

 ## Acknowledgements
 Inspired by the HackRx 6.0 challenge
-Thanks to the open-source community for FastAPI, Hugging Face Transformers, Pinecone, and related tools Original codebase by [Your Name or Team Name]
+Thanks to the open-source community for FastAPI, Hugging Face Transformers, Pinecone, and related tools

 Happy coding! 🚀 Feel free to raise issues or contact for help.